 Summer, fall, winter, spring… mud?
 Is there actually a fifth season?
-If you live in New England, you and your carpets know this season all too well.
+If you live in New England, you know there is!
+And you and your carpets know this season all too well.

 Mud season is the name given to the period between winter’s end (late March) and spring’s start (May) when unpaved roads, dirt paths, and hiking trails become a muddy mess from melting snow and spring rains.
 Just as miserable as the mud this unofficial season brings is its weather: warm-one-day-and-cold-the-next temperatures, and alternating sunny, snowy, and rainy skies.